andreypedro/guarantors-api/README.md

 - Managing unverifiable addresses.

 The tests use mocked responses from the Nominatim API to ensure consistent results without relying on external services.

-## Repository
-This project is hosted on a publicly accessible Git repository.
-Clone and explore the codebase for more details.

----
-Feel free to reach out for any questions or improvements!